ClusterHQ/flocker/docs/gettingstarted/elk-example.rst

 We'll use the same Vagrant environment as in the :doc:`MongoDB tutorial <./tutorial/index>`.
 If you haven't already started up the Vagrant virtual machines follow the :ref:`setup instructions <VagrantSetup>`.

 .. warning:: The Flocker application links feature demonstrated in this example was introduced in Flocker-0.1.2.
           If you have previously run the tutorial using an older version of Flocker, you must destroy and recreate the Vagrant environment.

 Download the Docker Images
 ==========================

+In this step we will prepare the nodes by downloading all the required Docker images.

 .. code-block:: console